Hostile Takeover

 Khan Doorman had come to bury the dead.

 Every step came as if to the beat of a dirge, the howl of distant winds a threnody.
 Planet and moon and fading stars lit the night from across a great void.
-No roof, and despite the human buildings striving to remain upright, the gaps between them and the space around them denied any analogy to walls.
+No roof, and despite the human buildings still striving to remain upright, the gaps between them and the space around them denied any analogy to walls.
 Khan was outside the bunker, moving as a small thing in a world far too vast for what little remained.

 Empty space hung over an empty world, all vestiges of life draining out from it.
 No, not drained.
 They were being sucked out.

 With every step, images flickered through his old processor.
-The memory of radioactive air stinging the sensors of his exhaust pipe, as thick flakes of snow and not snow fell.
+The memory of radioactive air stinging the sensors of his exhaust pipe, as thick flakes of snow and not-snow fell.
 Yeva’s laugh, non-standard in both rhythm and pitch but joyful, giggling at some joke Alek had made.
 Nori grinning devious, egging them on.

 The shadow moving too fast across the ground.
 The wings like knives, cutting off the starlight.
-Sickly yellow visor burning ><.
+Sickly yellow visor, burning a killing cross.

 The panic, the running, the screams starting.
 Alek’s head cut clean off, thrown to land in front of Yeva.
 The red-eyed drone tripping over, her baby falling into the snow.
 Chassis split open, wires and pumping pistons exposed.
 Cutting, slicing, severing.
 A butchery.